Swiftaff/svelte-object-explorer/PLUGINS.md

-# Svelte Object Explorer - EXTENSIONS
+# Svelte Object Explorer - PLUGINS

 You can override or extend some features of Svelte Object Explorer with an optional object of one or more parser objects, each with one or more override keys.
 This is then checked (and then applied if the parser matches) for every row of the output panel, allowing you to control output per value or value type.